Important Donor Information

 - Please let us know if you have suggestions to improve our process.
 These are always welcome.

-Donors must be in good health, at least 17 years old (16 years old with written parental consent), and weigh at least 110 pounds.
+Donors must be in good health, at least 16 years old (16 year olds need written parental consent in SC & GA, 16 and 17 year olds need parental consent in NC), and weigh at least 110 pounds.

 To determine eligibility to donate we will: